 - They have an opt-in incentive that doesn’t appeal to their audience.
 So no one opts in.

-- Their follow-up emails don’t flow naturally from the opt-in and aren't segmented from their other email lists which lead to confusion and overwhelm.
+- Their follow-up emails don’t flow naturally from the opt-in and aren't segmented from their other email lists which leads to confusion and being overwhelmed.

 - Messages are inconsistent—either too many sales pitches or not enough.
 Worse still, the offers presented don’t match the audience.

 Making these sales funnel mistakes is common, so if you recognise yourself here, don’t feel bad.
 The good news?
 There’s an easy fix.